1999 (mixtape)

-1999 is the debut mixtape by American rapper Joey Badass.
-It was released on June 12, 2012.
-It features production by Chuck Strangers, Lewis Parker, Lord Finesse, MF DOOM and J Dilla, among others.
-The mixtape also features guest appearances from members of Pro Era, a hip hop collective of which Joey Badass is a member.
-The mixtape is based heavily around musical samples.
-Music videos have been released for "Hardknock", "Survival Tactics", "FromdaTomb$" and "Waves".
+1999 is the debut mixtape by American rapper Joey Bada$$.
+It was released independently as a free digital download on June 12, 2012.
+The mixtape is a tribute to 1990s East Coast hip hop, featuring boom bap production and lyrical themes reflecting Joey's experiences as a teenager in Brooklyn.
+The mixtape incorporates elements of jazz rap, conscious hip hop, and old school hip hop.
+The mixtape contains guest appearances from fellow Pro Era members Capital STEEZ, CJ Fly, and Chuck Strangers, as well as T'nah Apex.
+Production was handled primarily by various members of Pro Era, including Chuck Strangers and Kirk Knight, along with established producers like Lord Finesse, MF DOOM, and J Dilla.
+Videos were released for the tracks "Hardknock", "Survival Tactics", "FromdaTomb$", and "Waves".
+The mixtape's cover art features a childhood photo of Joey Bada$$, emphasizing the youthful perspective presented in the lyrics.
+1999 was widely acclaimed by music critics and is considered Joey Bada$$'s breakthrough project.

-In May 2022, Joey Badass announced that his next album would be a sequel to 1999, named 2000.
-It was released shortly after 1999s tenth anniversary on July 22, 2022.
+In May 2022, Joey Bada$$ announced that his next album would be a sequel to 1999, titled 2000.
+The album was released shortly after 1999's tenth anniversary on July 22, 2022.

 Release

-1999 was a free digital download, but after B4.Da.$$ was released, 1999 and another mixtape Summer Knights became available on iTunes for sale.
+1999 was released on June 12, 2012, as free digital download.
+After B4.Da.$$ was released, 1999 and another mixtape Summer Knights became available on iTunes for sale.

 On June 12, 2018, 1999 was released on Spotify and TIDAL.
 The instrumental of track 9 "Funky Ho's" was changed upon the re-release, removing an uncleared sample so that the album could be placed on digital streaming services and released on vinyl.